 - “Beloit is a founding member of the International 50 […].
 This group produces foreign service officers, ambassadors, and people who get doctorates in foreign languages and international studies at four to six times the rate of major research universities.”

-Beloit also ranked No. 91 on the 2018 Grateful Grads Index: Top 200 Best-Loved Colleges .
+Beloit also ranked No. 97 on the 2019 Grateful Grads Index: Follow Alumni Love and Money into the Best Colleges .
 This index measures a college’s return-on-investment by counting the number of alumni who give back to their alma mater each year.